AICPA CPA-REG test prep are organized by killexams

 Section assumptions

-The REG section of the exam includes multiple-choice questions,
+The REG section of the test includes multiple-choice questions,

 task-based simulations and research prompts.
 Candidates should assume